ENCCS/julia-for-hpc/content/hpc-cluster.rst

   Optionally, it can implement a command line client if we want to parse arguments that are supplied to the script.
 - :code:`script.sh` for a batch script for setting up the Julia environment and running the Julia workload.

-Below, we show examples of the batch script :code:`script.sh`.
+.. demo:: Example of running Julia application on LUMI.

    We assume that our current working directory is the Julia application.

-.. demo:: Example of running Julia application on LUMI.

-   Assume we have a Julia script called `script.jl`.
+   Let's write our Julia script to file named ``script.jl``.

    .. code-block:: julia

       println("Hello, world!")

-   We our application has no dependencies to the `Project.toml` file is empty.
+   Our application has no dependencies thus ``Project.toml`` file is empty.

    .. code-block:: toml

       # empty

-   Instantiate the project enviroment on the login node.
+   We should instantiate the project enviroment on the login node.

    .. code-block:: bash